 STEP 1 - Light the candle with the help of a matchbox

 STEP 2 – Take the first brand of a baby wipe and bring its corner near to the flame to burn

 Here, I have taken a premium brand’s baby wet wipes as a first brand.
 I have burnt its corner to check the results.
 And what was the outcome?
 I will share you at the end of this blog.

 STEP 3 – Take the other brand’s baby wet wipes to compare and repeat Step 2.

-As a second brand to compare, I chose Mother Sparsh Baby Wet wipes, because they claim themselves to be a water-based wet wipes and of biodegradable baby wipes.
+As a second brand to compare, I chose Mother Sparsh Baby Wet wipes, because they claim themselves to be a water-based wet wipe and of biodegradable baby wipes.

 And trust me, I was surprised to see the results.

 BASIS OF THE RESULTS – There are the two bases upon which this home-based ‘Flame Test’ depends.
 The first being the ‘Odour of the burnt baby wipes’ and the second one ‘the fabric of the wipes after getting burnt’.

 The synthetic fabrics like Nylon or Polyester burn quickly and shrink to the flame.
 The beads are harsh, round and dark.
 The odour is like a chemical or you can say like celery.

 Whereas, cotton or paper burns and flare up when lit.
 No melted beads can be found.
 It smells like a burning paper.
 The smoke is grey or white.